AbhishekU05/Financial_Analysis/README.md

-# 📈 Personal Trade Journal
+# 📈 Equity Analysis Journal

-This repository documents my personal investment analyses and trade rationale for Indian equities.
-Each report reflects why I bought a particular stock, supported by basic fundamentals, valuation reasoning, and risk assessments.
-The focus is on personal conviction rather than exhaustive institutional-level research.
+This repository contains my analysis for different sectors or companies.

 ---